Jerry-kjk/printf/README.md

 ## Compilation

-Your code will be compiled this way
+Your code will be compiled this way: